britcoin3/britcoin3.3/README.md

 - 2.5 years max stake age (being introduced)

-- 5% Annual Interest on Staked coins
+- 5% annual interest on staked coins, 0.5% interest after supply cap reached

 - No IPO but 10 million extra coins mint for fiat investor

-- 1% Premine for Bounties, Competitions and Giveaways (all spent now)
+- 1% premine for bounties, competitions and giveaways (all spent now)

-- 110 Block confirmations to maturity (for mined blocks)
+- 110 block confirmations to maturity (for mined blocks)

 - 6 block confirmations for coin transfers